Skip to main content

 Consumers: Portal frontends, merchant-dashboard, checkout flows, Node.js backends, e-commerce integrations

-The TypeScript SDK now exposes the organization/location split directly:
+The TypeScript SDK exposes the organization/location model directly:

-• LocationsApi is the primary replacement for location CRUD and status operations.
+• LocationsApi owns location CRUD and status operations.

 • OrganizationsApi owns organization-scoped resources and credential profiles.